Yawning/or-applet/README.md

  * [pygobject3](https://wiki.gnome.org/PyGObject)
  * [stem](https://stem.torproject.org/)

-The versions used for development are pygobject 3.12 and stem fb2734b, other versions are not supported.
-The "Stem Prompt" launcher requires urxvt and stem/interpretor (not installed by default) to work, and modifications to the code to fix readline brain damage with the colored prompt.
+The versions used for development are pygobject 3.12 and stem cec8c1, other versions are not supported.

 ### WON'T DO